Jonathan Riggs | June 23, 2023

-Michael Rothberg, UCLA’s 1939 Society Samuel Goetz Professor of Holocaust Studies, was one of the first scholars to discuss and write about the links between remembrances of the Holocaust and the end of European colonialism in the 1950s and 1960s.
+Michael Rothberg, UCLA’s 1939 Society Samuel Goetz Professor of Holocaust Studies, was one of the first scholars to recognize and write about the troubling, disruptive echoes that linked remembrances of the Holocaust and the end of European colonialism in the 1950s and 1960s.

-Rothberg’s most influential book, “Multidirectional Memory: Remembering the Holocaust in the Age of Decolonization,” was published in 2009, the book discussed that there is a value in widening collective cultural memories.
-It explores how people look at events such as the Holocaust as not outliers but rather along with other traumatic historical events.
+Rothberg’s most globally influential book to date, “Multidirectional Memory: Remembering the Holocaust in the Age of Decolonization,” was published in 2009.
+A formative work in the then-new field of memory studies, the book’s premise is that there is value in widening collective cultural memory to explore how people look back at events like the Holocaust not as outliers, but alongside the remembrance of other traumatic historical events.